Development Quickstart

 The decision of which approach to take is subjective.

-If you already have Python and Poetry installed (plus Java and PostgreSQL if you want to run the Spark and PostgreSQL backends locally), there is probably little advantage to using conda.
+If you already have Python and Poetry installed (plus Java and PostgreSQL if you want to run the

-On the other hand, conda is particularly suitable if:
+On the other hand, conda

-• You're already a conda user, and/or
+- You're already a

-• You're working in an environment where security policies prevent the installation of system level packages like Java
+user, and/or - You're working in an environment where security policies prevent the installation of system level packages like Java

-• You don't want to do global installs of some of the requirements like Java
+- You don't want to do global installs of some of the requirements like Java

-Step 3, Manual install option: Install system dependenciesΒΆ
+Step 3, Manual install option: Install system dependencies¶

 Run these commands to install Poetry globally.
 Note that we currently use an older version of Poetry, so the version must be specified.